-1.1 The London Borough of Lewisham is an Inner South East London Borough covering an area of 13.4 square miles.
-Lewisham is the 13th largest borough in London by population size and 5th largest in inner London.
-The population is 301,300.
-Since the 2011 Census, the borough's population has increased by 25,000 and is forecast to reach 318,000 by the 2021 Census.
+- 1.1 The London Borough of Lewisham is an Inner Southeast London Borough covering an area of 13.4 square miles.
+Lewisham is the 13th largest borough in London by population size and fifth largest in inner London.
+At the time of publication, the population of Lewisham (2021 Census) is 300,606.
+Since the 2011 Census, the borough's population has increased by 25,000 and is forecast to reach 320,056 by 2030.
 Children and young people, aged 0-19, comprise one in four of all residents, whilst those aged 16-64 (of working age) comprise 70 per cent of the population.
 Lewisham is one of the most ethnically diverse local authorities in the country.
-Some 54 per cent of residents describe themselves as White, whilst 46 per cent are of BME heritage.
-Nationals from more than 75 countries, across five continents, make their home in Lewisham.

-- 1.2 Lewisham ranks 48th out of 326 local authority areas in England for relative deprivation (one equal's high deprivation).
+Some 52 per cent of residents describe themselves as White British, White Irish or Other White, whilst 48 per cent are of BAME heritage.
+Nationals from more than 75 countries make their home in Lewisham. - 1.2 Lewisham ranks 48th out of 326 local authority areas in England for relative deprivation (1 = high deprivation).
 Deprivation in Lewisham is particularly high in respect of crime and disorder as well as income deprivation affecting both children and adults.
 The average life expectancy of a Lewisham male is 79.1 years and 83.1 years for female.
-Both are broadly in line with national averages. - 1.3 Administratively, the borough is sub-divided into 18 wards.
+Both are broadly in line with national averages. - 1.3 Administratively, the borough is sub-divided into 19 wards.
 An elected mayor with a cabinet of elected councillors selected by the mayor governs the business of the Council. - 1.4 The northern part of the Borough contains most of the industrial and commercial areas although in general terms commercial and residential properties co-exist.
 Lewisham borough is bordered by the Royal Borough of Greenwich to the east, Southwark to the west, and Croydon and Bromley to the South, with the River Thames to the north of the borough. - 1.5 Lewisham has experienced a number of areas of growth, including housing, business and licensed premises linked to regeneration programmes, notably in the north of the borough in Deptford and New Cross, Lewisham Town Centre (known as Lewisham Gateway) and most recently Catford.
-The Catford regeneration programme is ongoing with a master plan due in the near future outlining improvements to transport, namely the south circular, and the redevelopment of the town centre. - 1.6 Lewisham is well served by transport links, notably the DLR in Lewisham and Deptford, National Rail linking most parts of the borough with central London stations including London Bridge, Victoria, Charing Cross, Blackfriars and Cannon Street.
+The Catford regeneration programme is ongoing with a master plan due in the near future outlining improvements to transport, namely the south circular, and the redevelopment of the town centre. - 1.6 Lewisham is well served by transport links, notably the DLR in Lewisham and Deptford, National Rail linking most parts of the borough with central London stations including London Bridge, Victoria, Charing Cross, Blackfriars, and Cannon Street.
 Lewisham is also well serviced via road networks including the South Circular.